MPdaedalus/CompressHuffman/README.md

 You can then use compress(byte[]) decompress(byte[])  after the HuffmanTree has been generated.

-To Store the HuffmanTree for future use without having the generate it again use getHuffData() and store it in a file.
+To Store the HuffmanTree for future use,  use getHuffData() and store it in a file.

+Note: once you generate the huffTree (huffData) and perform compress operations, that huffTree is required to decompress the data, you will not be able to decompress at a later date without it.
+Generating a new hufftree will not work as the huffTree generation process is not deterministic and will result in an incompatible hufftree.

-Read and feed the byte array to new CompressHuffman(byte[]) at a future date then use can use  compress(byte[]) decompress(byte[])
+Read and feed the huffData byte array to new CompressHuffman(byte[]) at a future date then you can use  compress(byte[]) decompress(byte[]) methods.

 The default configuration produces a middle of the road compromise between compression level and compress/decompress speed.